 Figure 1-1.
 Tall buildings in The Netherlands.
 [8] 10 Figure 1-2.
-Egress time in relation to building height and occupancy [9].
-11 Figure 1-3.
+Egress time in relation to building height and occupancy [9] 1 Figure 1-3.
 Comparing Zalmhaven I with tall buildings in the world.
-[8] 11 Figure 1-4.
-The characteristics of the degree of fire safety in a performance-based approach [11] 12 Research methodology Figure 2-2.
+[8] 1 Figure 1-4.
+The characteristics of the degree of fire safety in a performance-based approach [11] 12 Figure 2-1.
+Research methodology1 14 Figure 2-2.
 Design of the Brinktoren 16 Figure 2-3.
-Geometry of the most common floor layout in the building, the 10th to 13th floor 16 Figure 2-4 Rate of Heat Release (RHR) of natural fire according to Annex E of NEN-EN 1991-1-2/NB, used in the Ozone model Ratio of yield to yield in open air.
-Figure 2-6.
+Geometry of the most common floor layout in the building, the 10th to 13th floor 16 Figure 2-4 Rate of Heat Release (RHR) of natural fire according to Annex E of NEN-EN 1991-1-2/NB, used in the Ozone model1 18 Figure 2-5.
+Ratio of yield to yield in open air 19 Figure 2-6.
 Schematic overview of the computational models 20 Figure 3-1.
-Residential fires per year in The Netherlands [32], [33] 23 Repressive actions of the Dutch fire brigade.
-[34] Figure 3-3. evacuation concepts of the NTA 4614-2, from left to right: 0, 1, 2, 3 and 4 [60] 32 Figure 5-1 .
+Residential fires per year in The Netherlands [32], [33] 23 Figure 3-2.
+Repressive actions of the Dutch fire brigade.
+[34] 25 Figure 3-3. evacuation concepts of the NTA 4614-2, from left to right: 0, 1, 2, 3 and 4 [60] 32 Figure 5-1 .
 Design of the low-rise residential reference building (I) and the super-tall residential building (r).
 Figure 5-2.
-Heat release rate of a fire in a compartment of the low-rise residential reference building.
-15 Figure 5-3 .
-Defined Heat Release Rate in a sprinklered compartment of the super-tall residential building 15 Figure 5-4 Calculated Heat Release Rate in a sprinklered compartment of the super-tall residential building 16 Figure 5-5 Equivalent fire duration for the low-rise residential reference building and the super-tall residential building Cumulative probability of thermal action on compartment separation constructions - Cumulative probability of AST in adjacent compartments.
-Cumulative probability of ASET in adjacent compartments.
-51 Figure 5-9.
-Average AST overview and the effect of a suppression system and a pressurization system on the adjacent compartment.
-D. Cumulative probability of the thermal action on the load bearing structure - 1.
-Cumulative probability of ASET in the adjacent corridor 2.
-Cumulative probability of ASET in stairway lobby 3.
+Heat release rate of a fire in a compartment of the low-rise residential reference building4 15 Figure 5-3 .
+Defined Heat Release Rate in a sprinklered compartment of the super-tall residential building 15 Figure 5-4 .
+Calculated Heat Release Rate in a sprinklered compartment of the super-tall residential building 16 Figure 5-5 Equivalent fire duration for the low-rise residential reference building and the super-tall residential building4 - Cumulative probability of thermal action on compartment separation constructions4 - Cumulative probability of AST in adjacent compartments Cumulative probability of ASET in adjacent compartments 51 Figure 5-9.
+Average AST overview and the effect of a suppression system and a pressurization system on the adjacent compartment. - D. Cumulative probability of the thermal action on the load bearing structure - 1.
+Cumulative probability of ASET in the adjacent corridor - 2.
+Cumulative probability of ASET in stairway lobby - 3.
 Cumulative probability of ASET in stairway 58 Figure 5-14 4.
-Average ASET overview and the effect of a suppression system and pressurization system on the adjacent corridor 50 Figure 5-1 5.
-ASET overview and the effect of a suppression system and pressurization system on the stairway lobby and stairway 51 Figure 5-16 5.
+Average ASET overview and the effect of a suppression system and pressurization system on the adjacent corridor6 50 Figure 5-1 5.
+ASET overview and the effect of a suppression system and pressurization system on the stairway lobby and stairway6 51 Figure 5-1 5.
 Average ASET overview and the effect of a suppression system and pressurization system on the elevator lobbies and elevators 53